Fragments of a Hologram Rose

 "Fragments of a Hologram Rose" is a science fiction short story by William Gibson.
-It was Gibson's first published work, originally appearing in 1977 in Unearth, a short-lived science fiction collection magazine which retailed for $1.00; Gibson was paid $23 for the story.
-It tells the story of a jilted ex-lover who relies on artificial sense-recordings to sleep, in a dark, polluted city.
+It was Gibson's first published work, originally appearing in Unearth magazine #3 (June 21, 1977), a short-lived science fiction collection magazine that retailed for $1.00; Gibson was paid $23 for the story.
+It tells the story of a jilted ex-lover who relies on artificial sense recordings to sleep in a dark, polluted city.
 It was subsequently published in Burning Chrome, a collection of Gibson's early short fiction.